AB-Ares/resume/README.md

 # resume
-There is where I upload my detailed resume.
-I'll try to keep it us to date.
+This is where I upload my detailed resume.
+I'll try to keep it up to date.

-Last update: Sept.
-14th 2021
+Last update: Dec.
+17th 2021